vikasOzark/assignment/README.md

-# assignment
-# To use fist clone repo into your local system.
+## To use first clone repo into your local system.

 ```
 activate venv